D.C. United starters look set — for now — but the rest is a work in progress as preseason wraps

 “The roster is still incomplete,” Losada said.
 “We’re still looking, and I really hope those pieces are coming because that is the difference between playoffs or not.
 That’s the difference between arriving in the playoffs and being competitive and arriving in the playoffs and getting kicked out in the first round.
 We still need that extra piece of quality.”

 Still undetermined is whether United will end up trading striker Ola Kamara, MLS’s co-leading scorer last season who is in the final year of his contract.
-He missed all four preseason matches because of health and safety protocols, though he’s been training on his own and scheduled to rejoin the group Tuesday.
+He missed all four preseason matches because of health and safety protocols, though he has been training on his own and is scheduled to rejoin the group Tuesday.

 Trading Kamara would free considerable resources for acquisitions, including another attacker and an experienced defensive midfielder.
 Russell Canouse and Moses Nyeman, 18, are the starters in defensive midfield, but after cutting ties with veterans Felipe Martins and Júnior Moreno after last season, D.C. is light in that position.